RegularAlicorn/sysadmin-101/ad/group policies.md

 ## Can I manage Firefox with Group Policies?
 Yes.
 Their GitHub repository contains the current set of policies, see [github.com/Mozilla](https://github.com/mozilla/policy-templates)

+## Can I manage Chrome with Group Policies?
+Yes.
+Their Help Center contains the link to the current policies, see [Chrome Help Center](https://support.google.com/chrome/a/answer/187202?hl=en)